Discover it Now!

 The ESGO accreditation in Advanced ovarian cancer surgery is an award attributed to institutions (both European and out of Europe), which can offer patients the specific skills, experience, organization, and dedication that are required to achieve optimal levels of surgical care.

-The ESGO accreditation is based on the completion of 10 quality indicators and a scoring system that has been designed and internally validated within the International Expert Panel.
+The ESGO accreditation is based on the completion of 10 quality indicators and a scoring system that has been designed and internally validated by an International Expert Panel.

-Centres interested to get accredited are required to:
+Centres interested in becoming accredited are required to:

-Only centres that meet the above requirements can start the application process for the ESGO accreditation by filling out the Application and Self-assessment forms, along with the corresponding marks of the scoring system*.
+Only centres that meet the above requirements can start the application process for ESGO accreditation by initiating the digital application via REDCap.

-The centres receiving the ESGO accreditation will be entitled to:
+Centres receiving ESGO accreditation will be entitled to:

 Follow the below requirements and process: